Planning Your Aruba EdgeConnect SD-WAN MVE Deployment

 ---|---|---|---|---|

-* The Transit Gateway access is symmetric, redundant, and diverse, and includes DDoS protection.
+* IP Transit access is symmetric, redundant, diverse, and includes DDoS scrubbing protection.
+IP Transit access is adjustable through the Transit VXC connection that you attach to the MVE.

 These performance and capacity metrics are estimates and your speeds will vary.
 When choosing an MVE instance size, keep in mind these items: